 Next: This show was rated No. 1 among its competitors.

-With Andrea Tantaros, Harris Faulkner, and Sandra Smith as the hosts of Outnumbered, the viewership of the Fox News talk show has skyrocketed.
-In April 2016, it was rated No. 1 among its competitors.
-Even though it airs during the day, it still racked up 1.467 million viewers.
-Over 345,000 of the viewers were in the key demo between ages 25 and 54.
+With Andrea Tantaros, Harris Faulkner, and Sandra Smith as Outnumbered hosts, the talk show’s viewership has skyrocketed.
+In April 2016, it rated No. 1 among its competitors.
+Even though it airs during the day, Outnumbered still racked up 1,642,000 total viewers and 305,000 in the 25-54 demographic during the first months of 2018.

-In October 2017, Cavuto went against typical Fox News practice on Your World and called out Donald Trump’s behavior.
+Fox host Neil Cavuto went on a three-month medical leave in 2016, but his viewers stuck around for his for his return.
+In October 2017, Cavuto went against a typical Fox News practice on Your World and directly called out Donald Trump’s behavior:

 I know some admire a president who speaks his mind, but some of your tweets alone are making the people you need run for cover.
 It’s not that some of your ideas aren’t sound — they are.
 It’s that, increasingly, this erratic behavior is making me wonder whether you are.

+CinemaBlend stated, “Her suit claims that she refused Ailes’ sexual advances and was let go from the network as a direct result.”
 The suit was settled for $20 million.
-Fox News even issued an official apology to Carlson and dropped Ailes following the allegations.
+Fox News even issued an official apology to Carlson and fired Ailes following the allegations.